 The newest addition of California burger legend Gott’s Roadside is found in Greenbrae, where the 1950s roadside burger stand tradition lives along with chili cheese dogs, mini corn dogs andmicrobrews and wine on the menu.
 Or create one of more than 300,000 possible different burger combinations at Corte Madera’s The Counter, the ultimate build-your-own burger bar with an endless parade of toppings.
 And if you’re a fan of the cult-hit chain, yes, Marin County has an In-N-Out Burger in Novato.

-For the more traditional American-style pizza, Corte Madera’s Marin Pizza is an artisan, down-the-line restaurant where you’ll get your custom-made pizza in less than five minutes.
+To taste Marin's recently awarded 'Best Pizza', visit Creekside Pizza & Taproom!
+Creekside is San Anselmo's true hometown local family-owned neighborhood restaurant and gathering destination featuring our award-winning artisan hand crafted pizza, salads, sandwiches and pastas for lunch, and dinner.
 At The Village in Corte Madera, Boca Pizzeria handcrafts their pizzas with house-made mozzarella cheese and imported Italian San Marzano tomatoes.
 Or surround yourself with Italian flair at the Tuscan-inspired shopping bazaar Strawberry Village in Mill Valley, where Pizza Antica mixes pizza with California cuisine and salads.